 For more information about accounting periods, see Temporary Regulations sections 1.441-1T, 1.441-2T, and Pub.
+538.

-538 the FSC tax year, has the highest percentage of voting power.
+Note: The tax year of a FSC must be the same as the tax year of the principal shareholder which, at the beginning of the FSC tax year, has the highest percentage of voting power.
 If two or more shareholders have the highest percentage of voting power, the FSC must have a tax year that conforms to any 1 tax year of the principal shareholders.
 See section 441(h)(1).